n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.3.md

 > I actually need to insert only processing orders in the table...

-Since Nathan only needs the `processing` orders in the table, we'll connect the Airtable node to the **If node**'s `true` connector.
+Since Nathan only needs the `processing` orders in the table, we'll connect the Airtable node to the If node's `true` connector.

-In this case, since the Airtable node is already on our canvas, select the **HTTP Request** `true` connector and drag it to the **Airtable node**.
+In this case, since the Airtable node is already on our canvas, select the **HTTP Request** `true` connector and drag it to the Airtable node.

-It's a good idea at this point to retest the **Airtable node**.
+It's a good idea at this point to retest the Airtable node.
 Before you do, open your table in Airtable and delete all existing rows.
 Then open the Airtable node window in n8n and select **Test step**.

 Review your data in Airtable to be sure your workflow only added the correct orders (those with orderStatus of `processing`).